 With stress and anxiety often magnified when death occurs through the fault of another person or organisation, it will be of no immediate consolation to know your rights surrounding Fatal Accident Compensation or to even consider making a claim.

-The specialist solicitors here at Lanyon Bowdler have years of experience dealing with tragic accidents, and understand the devastation of having a loved one involved in a fatal accident.
+The specialist lawyers here at Lanyon Bowdler have years of experience dealing with tragic accidents, and we understand the despair caused by losing a loved one involved in a fatal accident.
 We also appreciate how upsetting it can be to hear that the accident was due to the fault or negligence of another person, perhaps a reckless driver, an employer or even a medical professional.

-We are proud of our reputation as friendly, caring law firm, and our experienced solicitors will guide you through the whole process of a compensation claim, as well as any Coroner’s inquest hearings that might be necessary.
+We are proud of our reputation as a friendly, caring law firm, and our experienced lawyers will guide you through the whole process of a compensation claim, as well as any Coroner’s inquest hearings that might be necessary.

 If a third party was at least partially to blame for the accident, then the dependants of the victim are eligible to claim compensation.
 Under UK law, dependants include: